Exploring Orkney’s rugged landscapes and history, we were captivated by the Brough of Birsay walk.

 For photography enthusiasts, the Brough of Birsay presents countless opportunities to capture Orkney’s essence.

-The golden hour, just after sunrise or before sunset, offers magical light for capturing the rugged landscape and historical ruins – but you are very much guided here by the tide times allowing access to the island.
+Just after sunrise or before sunset, the golden hour offers magical light for capturing the rugged landscape and historical ruins.
+Still, you are guided by the tide times allowing access to the island.

 For wildlife photography, a telephoto lens is recommended to capture detailed images of seabirds without disturbing them.
 Another benefit is maintaining a safe distance from the steep cliffs while taking your shots.